-This involves rest from activities that aggravate it.
+Rest – from activities that aggravate it.
 If running makes it worse then refrain from running until such time as pain allows.
 You may be able to swim or cycle.
 It is important to try to maintain some kind of fitness.
 This stage may take anything from a couple of days to a couple of weeks.

-NSAID or Non steroidal Anti-inflammatory drugs (e.g. Ibuprofen) may be prescribed to help reduce the inflammation.
-You should check with a Doctor before taking any medication.
+Medication – a doctor may prescribe anti-inflammatory medication e.g. ibuprofen to reduce the pain and inflammation.
+You should check with a doctor before taking any medication.
 Ibuprofen should not be taken by anyone with asthma.

-Return to fitness
+Returning to full fitness

-When pain has gone, slowly build back to your original level of exercise.
+When the pain has gone, slowly build back to your original level of exercise.
 Aim to start back at 50% of your original workload, although this may be less depending on your fitness and the amount of time you have spent resting.

 If you have looked after yourself you should be back to full training within two to three weeks.
 Be patient and allow about a week of active rest for the bursa.

 The following is a basic guideline for returning to training.
-This will vary depending on previous fitness and extent of the injury.
+This will vary depending on previous fitness and the extent of the injury.

-Day 1: Walk 4 minutes, jog 2 minutes, repeat four times|
+|1||Walk 4 minutes, jog 2 minutes, repeat four times|

 |3||Walk 4 minutes, jog 3 minutes, repeat three times|

-Day 5: Walk 3 minutes, jog 4 minutes, repeat four times|
+|5||Walk 3 minutes, jog 4 minutes, repeat four times|

-Day 7: Walk 2 minutes, jog 6 minutes, repeat four times|
+|7||Walk 2 minutes, jog 6 minutes, repeat four times|